mgreter/libsass/docs/api-doc.md

 ## Memory handling and life-cycles

-The C-API mandates that you have one delete call for every make call.
-Internally LibSass often utilizes reference counting, but you still need to call the appropriate `sass_free` function for every object you own.
+The C-API mandates that you have one delete/free call for every make call.
+Internally LibSass sometimes utilizes reference counting, but you still need to call the appropriate `sass_delete` function for every object you own.
 APIs that return a `char*` also need the returned memory to be freed by `sass_free_c_string`.
-Some APIs also allow implementors to take over ownership of some data.
+A few APIs also allow implementors to take over ownership of some data.
 Otherwise this data is attached to the life-time of the main Compiler object.
-Reference counted objects will stay alive, even after you've called `sass_delete_compiler`.
+Although reference counted objects will stay alive, even after you've called `sass_delete_compiler`.

 ```C
 // Allocate a memory block on the heap of (at least) [size].